 A rash from pads typically disappear a few days after you stop wearing the pads.
 But, any rash that persists or worsens should be a cause for concern.

 Dweck recommended seeking medical care if you experience any of the following symptoms:

 - Flu-like symptoms

 - A rash or irritation that expands beyond the vulvar area

 Untreated rashes could lead to an infection, so scheduling a visit with a healthcare professional is the best place to begin your treatment and rule out any other potential causes.

 The bottom line

-It's not uncommon to experience a rash during your period from your sanitary napkin.
+It's not uncommon to experience a rash during your period from your pad.
 If the irritated area spreads or gets worse, and doesn't go away in a few days, contact your doctor.